asynkron/protoactor-website/hugo/content/docs/context.md

 # Context

 Proto.Actor provides two forms of Context, a `RootContext` and an `ActorContext`.
-These contexts are composed from various functionality provided by distinct facets.
+These contexts are composed of various functionality provided by distinct facets.
 Both types of context implement `Spawner`, `Stopper`, `Info` and `Sender` facets, while the `ActorContext` implements additional facets.

 ## Root Context Facets